 A biscuit joiner is a carpentry power tool for joining that you should have in your workplace if you build and construct furniture.
 When connecting two pieces of wood next to each other to get them exactly matched and reinforce the connection, you use biscuits.
 A biscuit joiner aids in cutting gaps in the wood you wish to join and aligning the biscuits appropriately.
 Biscuit joints are ideal for connecting mitered corners, particularly when they must be glued together without sliding.
 It’s also ideal for gluing solid wood borders to a real wood plywood surface.
-The biscuits guarantee that the plywood and the wood edging are precisely aligned.
+The biscuits guarantee that the plywood and the compressed wood edging are precisely aligned.
 There are numerous brands and varieties to select from if you don’t already have one and are looking for one for your furniture projects.
 The features you want, the price, and how simple it is to use or handle will all go into your decision.

 We’ve created a list of the best biscuit joiners offered in 2022 in this post.